pioneerlc/FPGrowth/README.md

 TreeNode.scala: data structure of tree node of FPTree

-ParallelFPGrowth.scala: main implementation of parallel FPGrowth, including computing the frequency list of transactions database, dividing transactions into Q groups
+ParallelFPGrowth.scala: main implementation of parallel FPGrowth, including computing the frequency list of transactions database, dividing transactions into Q groups, mining from local FPTree

 Revision log